UWA Rangers – Keeping Uganda’s National Park Safe & Secure

 For many of those seemingly innocent fishermen, it is a cover, and as the night sets, their real purpose becomes apparent as they come to shore, unload their weapons, snares, etc.

-This is also the case in Queen Elizabeth along Lake Edward that borders DR Congo.
+It is also the case in Queen Elizabeth on Lake Edward that borders DR Congo.

 Uganda Anti-Poaching Patrols and Investigations: